Want to learn how to paint with pulp?

 Visit my epoxy gallery

-In this 6-hour workshop, students will explore pulp-painting techniques using cotton and abaca fibers.
+Ready to learn something new?
+How about treating yourself or a friend to a day in my studio?
+In this 6-hour workshop participants will explore pulp-painting techniques using cotton and abaca fibers.
 Pigmenting, painting with overbeaten abaca, shrinkage properties of the different fibers, and multiple layering techniques will be covered in this intensive workshop.
-Students will become familiar with handmade paper artwork, both the artist’s as well as that of other artists, who work in this exciting and unique medium.

 Private Collector